Cookie

 Be careful though, as incorrect commands can damage macOS and require a fresh install.

-Many users are satisfied with the capabilities of the built-in Terminal App on Mac, while others want more.
-In fact, there are many alternatives, we recommend you using Commander One, a decent Mac Terminal replacement with an impressive set of features.
+Many users are satisfied with the capabilities of the built-in Terminal app on Mac, while others want more.
+Luckily, there are many great alternatives out there.
+Commander One, in particular, stands out and we recommend giving it a try.
+It’s an excellent Mac Terminal replacement that has an impressive array of features.

 Top choice